Is Marble Right for Your Kitchen? A MA Fabricator's Honest Answer

 Others prioritize practicality.
 Usually young families with kids or teenagers where the kitchen gets heavy use.
 For them, quartz or granite might be better choices.

 Then there are empty nesters who are finally ready for the kitchen of their dreams.
-Even though marble may be higher maintenance than other materials, they don't care.
+They don't care about higher maintenance.
 They want the look they've always dreamed of.
-With no one else in the house to create chaos, they can finally prioritize beauty over practicality.

 And some clients simply want a showstopper kitchen that prioritizes uniqueness over everything else.
-These are the clients working with top designers to create the most spectacular kitchens possible.
-When the goal is something truly one-of-a-kind that nobody else has, Calacatta or Statuario marble is the choice.
+When the goal is something truly one-of-a-kind, Calacatta or Statuario marble is the choice.

 Q. Will marble countertops stain?